Convex hypersurface theory in contact topology: A convexity criterion

 \subsection{A convexity criterion}

-The goal of this subsection is to give a sufficient condition for a hypersurface to be convex.
-To this end, we introduce the notions of \emph{Morse} and \emph{Morse}$^+$ hypersurfaces where the characteristic foliations have simple dynamics.
+The goal of this subsection is to give a sufficient condition for a hypersurface to be Weinstein convex.
+To this end, we introduce the notions of \emph{Morse} and \emph{Morse}$^+$ hypersurfaces whose characteristic foliations have particularly simple dynamics.